 The ‘ML’ of Corsair ML140 stands for Magnetic Levitation.
 This fan has actually been designed in conjunction with NASA, with innovation in mind.
 A Magnetic Bearing allows the device to make use of magnetic levitation technology for a higher airflow along with static pressure for a premium and superior performance.

 It also comes with specially designed and custom engineered rotors to boost overall performance while lowering noise.
-It has a control range of about 1600 RPM so that you can take control to find your preferred balance between best performance and extremely low noise output.
+It has a control range of about 1600 RPM so that you can take control to find your preferred balance between performance and extremely low noise output.

 Corsair ML140 also provides a great balancing act between its high airflow and its high static pressure, no matter the conditions.
 Such precision means an increased life span.